On persistence properties in weighted spaces for solutions of the fractional Korteweg-de Vries equation: Introduction

+The previous theorem shows that the flow-map data solution of \eqref{BDBO} preserves $L^2$ spaces involving precise conditions of decay and regularity determined by the dispersion.
+This result is useful in the study of the classes of weights (such as polynomial or exponential) propagated by solutions of \eqref{BDBO}.

-\item If $1/2<r<3/2$.
-Then, the IVP \eqref{BDBO} is LWP in the space $\dot{Z}_{s,r}(\mathbb{R})$. \end{itemize} \item[(iii)] If $\alpha \in (-1,1)\setminus\{0\}$, then the IVP \eqref{BDBO} is LWP in $\dot{Z}_{s,r}(\mathbb{R})$, whenever $r\in [3/2+\alpha,5/2+\alpha)$ and $s\geq \max\{s_\alpha^{+},\alpha r\}$. \end{itemize} \end{theorem} The proof of Theorem \ref{Theowellpos} follows from weighted energy estimates in the equation in \eqref{BDBO} inspired by the results for the cases $1\leq \alpha <2$ due to Fonseca, Linares and Ponce in \cite{FLinaPioncedGBO,FonPO}.
-However, our conclusions involve several independent difficulties expected from the iteration between lower dispersion and weighted spaces.
-Mainly, in contrast with the case $1\leq \alpha \leq 2$ and motivated by \eqref{BDBO}, the proof of Theorem \ref{Theowellpos} requires a detailed study of polynomial decay and negative derivatives of the solution.
-Roughly, we handle these difficulties by taking hand of the extra derivative in the quadratic nonlinear term in \eqref{BDBO}, and employing several commutators estimates for non-local derivatives and the Hilbert transform, most of them are available in the current literature, and we present an additional one in the appendix.
+The proof of Theorem \ref{Theowellpos} follows from weighted energy estimates inspired by the results of Fonseca, Linares, and Ponce in \cite{FLinaPioncedGBO,FonPO} for the cases $1\leq \alpha <2$.
+However, our conclusions involve several independent difficulties expected from the iteration between low dispersive effects and weighted spaces.
+Mainly, motivated by \eqref{BDBO}, the proof of Theorem \ref{Theowellpos} requires a detailed study of polynomial decay and negative derivatives of the solution.
+Besides, some additional difficulties are proper of lower dispersions as can be seen from the lack of $L^2$-integrability at the origin of the Fourier multiplier associated to $D^{\alpha}$, i.e., $|\xi|^{\alpha}$ with $-1<\alpha \leq -1/2$.
+Thus, the proof of Theorem \ref{Theowellpos} for such dispersions requires incorporating new equations obtained after applying a controlled number of derivatives in conjunction with a projector operator to the equation in \eqref{BDBO} (see \eqref{diferenequalderivlocal} below).
+We apply this strategy on several occasions during the proof of Theorem \ref{Theowellpos}.

-Furthermore, when $\alpha >-1$, since our conclusions are obtained by weighted energy estimates, it is reasonable to employ commutator estimates to somehow distribute one derivative from the dispersive part $\partial_xD^{\alpha}$.
-Thus at least formally, this leads us to ask when a given solution $u$ of the IVP \eqref{BDBO} satisfies

-Note that this same question also appears to justified the commutator in \eqref{commulinearpa}.
-Nevertheless, \eqref{eqcondi} is not expected to hold in general as the Fourier symbol of $D^{\alpha}$, i.e., $|\xi|^{\alpha}$ is not square-integrable at the origin, whenever $-1<\alpha \leq -1/2$.
-To avoid this difficulty for such indexes $\alpha$, we estimate the equation obtained after applying a projector operator localized in lower frequencies to the equation in \eqref{BDBO} with $-1<\alpha \leq -1/2$ (see equation \eqref{diferenequalderivlocal} below).
-This in turn allows us to increase, in a controlled fashion, the number of derivatives present in this equation.
-This strategy is applied on several occasions during the proof of Theorem \ref{Theowellpos}.
 As a consequence, we require to deduce a commutator estimate (see Lemma \ref{lemmacomm3}) dealing with projectors and derivatives.